jaideep777/Plant-FATE/README.md

 #### Model Run

-1. The main executables to run PlantFATE and TreeLife are located in `Plant-FATE/bin`.
+1. The main executables to run PlantFATE and TreeLife are located in the `bin` directory.
 You may want to add this path to your `~/.bashrc` file for convenience.
 To do so, add the following line to your bashrc:
    ```bash
    export PATH=$PATH:<path/to/Plant-FATE>/bin
    ```